Photography Marketing: Why a Watermark Shouldn’t Be a Part of Your Marketing Strategy

 Depending on where you place your watermark, they can take away from the overall appeal of an image, therefore lessening the chance that someone will want to find out more about your business.

-Imagine a perspective client.
+Imagine a prospective client.
 They see a Facebook album full of your photos, but each photo has a watermark right in the center of the photo.
 Half of the photos have faces that are partly covered by your watermark.
 That person will never think “Boy, this photographer is really professional because he/she has a watermark on every image.
 I should hire him/her.”
 Instead, they’ll think “I wish this watermark wasn’t here so I could really see the full image!
 I want to hire this photographer, but I don’t want to see a watermark all over the images I share online.”

 Likewise, if your watermark is small and in the corner, it can easily be cropped out, giving them little to no purpose of protecting your copyright.